Sakshamtiwari92/603-A_23bcs10954-lab-mst/javapr/README.md

 - Each exercise is provided as a separate .java file.
 File names generally match their public class names.
 - If a program depends on other classes in the folder, compile them together (javac *.java).
+User Input:

+User enters personal details: Name, Age, Gender, Location.

+User selects up to three symptoms from a dropdown list.

+Symptom Selection Handling:

+The system prevents duplicate symptom selection to ensure accurate diagnosis.

+Diagnosis Process:

+The app compares the selected symptoms with a predefined disease dataset.

+Matches are identified where all selected symptoms correspond to a disease.

+Result Generation:

+Displays disease name, treatment suggestions, and prevention tips.

+If no match is found, advises the user to consult a doctor.

+Location-Based Recommendations:

+Provides Google Maps links to nearby hospitals or medical shops based on symptoms and location.

+User Interface:

+Built using Java Swing with a clean and responsive GUI.

+Includes input forms, dropdowns, and a scrollable results area for diagnosis outcomes.

+Dataset Management:

+Uses a hardcoded dataset of common diseases and associated symptoms, treatments, and prevention methods.

+Overall Goal:

+Helps users get a quick preliminary assessment of their health.

+Promotes awareness of possible diseases and encourages timely medical consultation.
 ## Style and conventions

 - Follow standard Java naming conventions: PascalCase for class names, camelCase for methods and variables.